Climate and Average Weather Year Round in Adamstown Pitcairn Islands

-The warm season lasts for 3.3 months, from January 6 to April 16, with an average daily high temperature above 77°F. The hottest day of the year is February 28, with an average high of 78°F and low of 77°F.
+The warm season lasts for 3.3 months, from January 6 to April 16, with an average daily high temperature above 77°F. The hottest month of the year in Adamstown is March, with an average high of 78°F and low of 77°F.

-The cool season lasts for 3.8 months, from July 1 to October 26, with an average daily high temperature below 72°F. The coldest day of the year is September 5, with an average low of 69°F and high of 70°F.
+The cool season lasts for 3.8 months, from July 1 to October 26, with an average daily high temperature below 72°F. The coldest month of the year in Adamstown is September, with an average low of 69°F and high of 71°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.